Mayank0255/Stackoverflow-Clone-Frontend/README.md

     ```
 4. Start the servers
     ```
+    Option 1 (for running both the servers simultaneously):

-    npm run dev (for running both the servers simultaneously)
+    npm run dev

+    Option 2 (for running both the servers individually):

     npm run server (for backend server only)